verashenyang/EC500Telstra-Network-Faults/README.md

 4.How to use Random Forest?
 ---------
-1.Download the Random Forest folder.
+1. Download the Random Forest folder.
-2.Change the path of traindata and testdata in MainRun.java to your own path in computer. (few lines from the top) 3.Change the path of pathname of results in RandomForest.java to your own path in computer.(few lines from the top) 4.Run the MainRun.java file in Java or Java IDE(such as Eclipse).
+2. Change the path of traindata and testdata in MainRun.java to your own path in computer. (few lines from the top)
+3. Change the path of pathname of results in RandomForest.java to your own path in computer.(few lines from the top)
+4. Run the MainRun.java file in Java or Java IDE(such as Eclipse).
-5.The result will be output as test_result.txt file in wherever you put it(by changing the pathname in step3).
+5. The result will be output as test_result.txt file in wherever you put it(by changing the pathname in step3).

 SVM：
 =================